Shuffled720/Python/JARVIS/README.md

-# JARVIS - Voice controlied assistant
+# JARVIS - Voice controlled assistant
 Control windows programs with your voice.